nens/threedi-docs/source/a_releasenotes.rst

 - Direct download
 - Postprocessing to Lizard: basic, arrival time maps, damage_estimation.

-Please not that initial water level and laterals that are defined in the spatialite are not yet taken into account when visualising on the live site.
+*Please note* that initial water level and laterals that are defined in the spatialite are not yet taken into account when visualising on the live site.

 Modeller Interface
 ^^^^^^^^^^^^^^^^^^